-- Which company has the greatest median?
-The company B median is greatest. - Which company has the greatest interquartile range?
-Company B has greatest median, since the length of rectangle shows the interquartile range. - Which company will produce more tools?
+- Which company has the largest median?
+The company B median is largest. - Which company has the largest interquartile range?
+Company B has largest median, since the length of rectangle shows the interquartile range. - Which company will produce more tools?

-The Range and the interquartile range for the company A are least from the range and the interquartile range for the company B this means the change in the data of company A is less than the data of company B, so the company A might produce more.
+The Range and the interquartile range for the company A are smallest from the range and the interquartile range for the company B this means the change in the data of company A is smaller than the data of company B, so the company A might produce more.